Naval mine: Countermeasures

 Weapons are frequently a few steps ahead of countermeasures, and mines are no exception.
 In this field the British, with their large seagoing navy, have had the bulk of world experience, and most anti-mine developments, such as degaussing and the double-L sweep, were British inventions.
 When on operational missions, such as the invasion of Iraq, the US still relies on British and Canadian minesweeping services.
 The US has worked on some innovative mine-hunting countermeasures, such as the use of military dolphins to detect and flag mines.
 Mines in nearshore environments remain a particular challenge.
 They are small and as technology has developed they can have anechoic coatings, be non-metallic, and oddly shaped to resist detection.
 Further, oceanic conditions and the sea bottoms of the area of operations can degrade sweeping and hunting efforts.
 Mining countermeasures are far more expensive and time-consuming than mining operations, and that gap is only growing with new technologies.

 Passive countermeasures

-Ships can be designed to be difficult for mines to detect, to avoid detonating them.
+Designers can make ships difficult for mines to detect, to avoid detonating them.
 This is especially true for minesweepers and mine hunters that work in minefields, where a minimal signature outweighs the need for armour and speed.
 These ships have hulls of glass fibre or wood instead of steel to avoid magnetic signatures.
 These ships may use special propulsion systems, with low magnetic electric motors, to reduce magnetic signature, and Voith-Schneider propellers, to limit the acoustic signature.
 They are built with hulls that produce a minimal pressure signature.
 These measures create other problems.
 They are expensive, slow, and vulnerable to enemy fire.
 Many modern ships have a mine-warning sonar—a simple sonar looking forward and warning the crew if it detects possible mines ahead.
 It is only effective when the ship is moving slowly.